krmbzds/stars/README.md

 ## Dart

-- [ente-io/ente](https://github.com/ente-io/ente) - 🔒 End-to-end encrypted cloud for photos, videos and 2FA secrets.
+- [ente-io/ente](https://github.com/ente-io/ente) - 🔥 End-to-end encrypted cloud for everything.
 - [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - Bring projects, wikis, and teams together with AI.
 AppFlowy is the AI collaborative workspace where you achieve more without losing control of your data.
 The leading open source Notion alternative.

 ## Dockerfile